UwUClub/EwECS/doc/HowTos/HowTo+Entity.md

 ```
 ## Conclusion
 This is just some example of how to use the ECS, you can use it as you want.
-Read the full documentation of the ECS on our [website](https://uwuclub.github.io/R-Type/).